 Celebrate Black Culture

 The District’s U Street Corridor, once known as Black Broadway, was one of the most established and exciting areas in the country to celebrate Black culture in the first half of the 1900s.
-U Street was influential in the music and performing arts scene as theaters like Lincoln and Howard opened–they hosted the likes of iconic artists such as musician Duke Ellington, R&B legend Marvin Gaye, singer Ella Fitzgerald, and poet Langston Hughes launched their careers here.
+U Street was influential in the music and performing arts scene as theaters like Lincoln and Howard opened–they hosted the likes of iconic artists such as musician Duke Ellington, R&B legend Marvin Gaye, singer Ella Fitzgerald, and poet Langston Hughes.
 Over the past two decades, U Street has become a vibrant center for art, culture, and African American heritage.
 A new generation of artists has revitalized the area, making it the favored neighborhood for art and music, especially jazz.
 You’ll also want to follow Cultural Tourism DC’s African American Heritage Trail to see more than 200 significant sites rich in local Black history, from churches and schools to famous residences and businesses

 Get Lost in the World’s Largest Library